-Pianist/organist/vocalist Gary Brunotte performs his own brand of lyrical jazz, influenced by tradition, but in his own personal voice.
-Born and raised in a small town in Minnesota, Gary started taking accordion lessons when he was nine and debuted as a professional musician at a New Year's Eve job when he was eleven.
+Pianist/organist/vocalist/accordionist Gary Brunotte was born and raised in a small town in Minnesota, he started taking accordion lessons when he was nine and debuted as a professional musician at a New Year's Eve job when he was eleven.
 He switched to organ and performed with R & B and rock and roll bands as a teenager.
 He discovered jazz in the late 1960's and switched to piano while attending Berklee College of Music in the 1970's.

 Today Gary specializes in jazz standards, plus original compositions.
 He has recorded five CDs as leader.
 The first was a session with Eric Marienthal on sax, Jimmy Johnson on bass and Bill Berg on drums entitled "Yesterday's Dream."
 This 1993 release received excellent reviews in both JazzTimes and Billboard magazines.
 His second ("Conversations" in 2004) and third ("Smile" in 2005) recordings featured Gary on acoustic piano.

 In 2007 Gary switched back to organ to record "Manic Moments" with several great local musicians from the Triangle.
 His fifth, "About Time," was recorded in 2008 as co-leader with a former Berklee classmate.
 It successfully made it on the Jazz Week charts receiving a good amount of airplay both nationally and internationally.
 It features Gary on organ, Gian Wiegner on guitar and various sidemen in the Boston and Raleigh/Durham areas.
 In recent years.
 Gary has focused on singing songs from the "Great American Songbook."
 He is also learned Final Cut Pro softare and you can click on the WHIMS tab to see/hear some of his handy work.

 The following is a list of some of Gary's musical accomplishments: